isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2025-02-18-post-Strengthening Support for Large Families.md

 <p><em>Parents will receive up to $16,000 of additional support for each third and subsequent Singaporean child</em>
 </p>
 <p></p>
-<p>Prime Minister and Minister for Finance Lawrence Wong announced in the
+<p>1.
+Prime Minister and Minister for Finance Lawrence Wong announced in
-Budget 2025 Statement that the Government will introduce a <strong>Large Families Scheme (LFS)</strong> to provide more support for couples with three or more children.
+the Budget 2025 Statement that the Government will introduce a <strong>Large Families Scheme (LFS)</strong> to provide more support for couples with three or more children.
 This initiative builds on the Government’s commitment in the 2023 Forward Singapore report to support Singaporeans in fulfilling their parenthood aspirations, and